sflaherty2009/tf_infra_chef_cluster/README.md

 runner.tf

-- creates resource group, public & private ips, storage accounts and virtual machines necessary for automate runners
+- creates resource group, private ips, storage accounts and virtual machines necessary for automate runners
 - updates /etc/hosts on the runner vm as necessary
 - ssh into automate server and perform the install-runner command to setup server as a runner